markirby/mark-kirby.co.uk/content/_posts/2011-02-16-how-to-learn-any-mobile-development-platform.md

   * search twitter for people mentioning the platform, many choose to specialise their twitter accounts and mentions links that they find, which in turn can lead to new resources
   * look for events focused on the platform and see if they have published their sessions for free online

-Once your done, do us a favour and publish your list so others can jump off your research and crawl even deeper &#8211; I did this very task yesterday,[ my collection of  Windows Phone 7 resources][1] is an example of the kind of range you should be able to find from the get go.
+Once your done, do us a favour and publish your list so others can jump off your research and crawl even deeper - I did this very task yesterday,[ my collection of  Windows Phone 7 resources][1] is an example of the kind of range you should be able to find from the get go.
 You can refine this list as you get deeper in your subject.

 You should also set up an RSS feeder to subscribe to the key blogs, news areas and twitter accounts so you can keep on top of the latest developments on a regular basis.

-## Locate and download the tools you&#8217;ll need
+## Locate and download the tools you'll need

-Each platform will have a set of required installs, and perhaps a choice of IDE&#8217;s for creating your apps.
+Each platform will have a set of required installs, and perhaps a choice of IDE's for creating your apps.

 If you have an IDE choice, install them all and try them out with a hello world.
 Pick the one that works for you and take care to look for: